 Dear Debt Adviser,

-To be sure that everything is removed on schedule, I suggest checking your credit reports approximately one month after you believe the charged-off account is to be dropped.
+To be sure that everything is removed on schedule, I suggest checking your credit reports approximately 1 month after you believe the charged-off account is to be dropped.
 If it is still on there, dispute the listing with the credit bureau.

 Now, the bad news: The collection attempts on the debt could go on virtually forever.
 You could be toasting yourself with a nice glass of wine, celebrating the fact that your charge-off is no longer haunting your credit report, and in mid-sip a collector calls demanding payment.
 Gulp.